domgom/kontr/README.md

     }
 }
 ```
-And we can make more readable functions instead of using the http operations directly.
+And we can make more expressive functions instead of using the http operations directly.

 ```kotlin
 package org.company.example